Sun coming through the ruins of St Mary's Church

 Walk directions for St Mary’s Church Ruins

-Beginning at the Car Park at the Cricket Club, cross the bridge (to the side opposite the play park, for those starting from elsewhere), and turn right down the footpath which follows the edge of the river.
+1. Beginning at the Car Park at the Cricket Club, cross the bridge over the River Nidd in the direction of the town centre.
+You will have to cross over the pedestrian crossing to the walkway on the opposite side, then cross the bridge and immediately cross back over to the footpath on the other side.
 It is signposted ‘public footpath’.
 Continue along the river, keeping it to your right, and make sure you take a look at the Pillars Past installation on the old railway line.

-Here there are amazing views across Nidderdale (not that the kids will care much!) and you will begin to head back in the direction of Pateley Bridge.
-After about 200 yards, on your left, there is a metal gate leading to The Rock.
+5. As you begin to head back in the direction of Pateley Bridge, on your left there is a metal gate leading to The Rock.
 There is an information board about the history of this viewpoint, but it’s worth the teeny tiny detour!
 After you have checked it out, head back onto the path, and shortly after on your right, you will see a grassy path offshoot (it is signposted St Mary’s Church).

 What’s cool for kids on this walk?

 💦 This walk takes you past the River Nidd.
-The river is accessible at one point for stone throwing or a paddle if you fancy it!
-If you do choose to paddle, then make sure children are supervised at all times!
+The river is accessible at one point for stone throwing!

 🧒 There is a decent play area at Pateley Bridge that has a good toddler area, as well as equipment for older kids, including swings, a zip line and a climbing frame.
 It is one of our favourite play areas!

 🍦 There is regularly a Yorkshire Dales Ice Cream van at the park during warmer months.
-For colder times, there is a fab little cafe across the road, next to the river, that serves great hot chocolate and cake!
+For colder times, there is the fab little Pancake House across the road, next to the river, that serves great hot chocolate and cake!

 🌳 What could you do, to try and keep the whinges at bay?!
 Why not try some of our walking games?
 Or there are plenty of pine cones to collect on this walk, why not try one of our nature crafts?